Skip to main content

 Last update:

-S3cmd — is a command-line interface for working with services that support Amazon's S3 HTTP API (S3 API).
+S3cmd is a command-line interface for services that support the Amazon S3 HTTP API (S3 API).

 2. Install the client.